The thought of leaving a partner behind to travel the world sucks. But, every now and then, you have to make a choice.

 I was, emotionally, sacrificing the thrill of being in South America by being so caught up in what I left behind that I could barely keep my head on straight.
 My heart literally hurt, every day.

-If you are leaving behind a partner to travel, there’s a few things to keep in mind beforehand that will help to make everything a lot easier on both of you.
+If you are leaving behind a partner to travel, there are a few things to keep in mind beforehand that will help to make everything a lot easier on both of you.
 Long distance relationships can and do work!

 Define your relationship status